-This year’s 2014 Annual Week-end Meeting & Convention, October 16-18 (Thursday-Saturday) at the Red Jacket Beach Resort in South Yarmouth promises to be one of the best ones- all are great and we keep improving each year!
+This year’s 2015 Annual Week-end Meeting & Convention, September 17-19 (Thursday-Saturday) at the Red Jacket Beach Resort in South Yarmouth promises to be one of the best ones- all are great and we keep improving each year!
 Don’t miss the opportunity to learn the latest you need to know for your municipal law practice, spend a relaxing few days with colleagues, sightsee, network and much more!!!
-See: Program Details and Registration Form
+Continue reading »

 James B. Lampke, Executive Director of MMLA and Town Counsel of Hull, was presented with the Charles S. Rhyne Lifetime Achievement Award by the International Municipal Lawyers Association (IMLA) at its annual conference in San Francisco on October 1st.
 The Rhyne Award is the highest award conferred by IMLA, and is not given regularly but only on occasion and only to an attorney whose exceptional qualities rise to the standards of the late Charles S. Rhyne, founder of IMLA.
 Jim’s wife Cindy and daughter Rachel attended the award ceremony along with more than a dozen MMLA members who went to San Francisco to celebrate with Jim.
 Over 600 IMLA members from across United States and Canada attended the convention and expressed their collective appreciation for all Jim has done to advance municipal in their states and provinces, and for his many services to IMLA and MMLA.

 The Office of the Inspector General (OIG) seeks a highly motivated individual to help develop curriculum and to serve as an instructor in its Massachusetts Public Purchasing Official (MCPPO) program, a statewide educational program that has trained over 13,000 participants since its creation in 1997.
 Continue reading »